mehwaffle10/Waffle_Balance/README.md

 - Snap to angles
 - Are now flammable
 - No longer bounce enemy fire arrows
+- Can use action3 key (default space) to lock the angle the trampoline is facing

 ### Boulders (Rock and roll mode is the block destroying mode like when launched from a catapult)
 - Team based collisions like TDM (allows friendly archers to shoot through them but not enemy)